-The Responsible Entity of Perpetual ESG Australian Share Fund (formerly known as "Perpetual Ethical SRI Fund") is Perpetual Investment Management Limited (ABN 18 000 866 535).
+The Responsible Entity of Perpetual Pure Microcap Fund is Perpetual Investment Management Limited (ABN 18 000 866 535).
 The Responsible Entity's registered office and principal place of business is Level 18, 123 Pitt Street, Sydney, NSW 2000.

 Directors

 The following persons held office as directors of Perpetual Investment Management Limited during the year or since the end of the year and up to the date of this report: